 Goodwill consists of the excess of the purchase price over the fair value of tangible and identifiable intangible net assets acquired in business combinations.
 Radio broadcasting licenses acquired in business combinations are valued using a discounted cash flow analysis.
 Commencing January 1, 2002, in accordance with SFAS No. 142, "Goodwill and Other Intangible Assets," goodwill and radio broadcasting licenses are not amortized, but are tested annually for impairment at the reporting unit level.
-Impairment of goodwill is the condition that exists when the carrying amount of goodwill exceeds its implied fair value, determined by deducting the estimated fair value of all tangible and identifiable intangible net assets of the reporting unit from the estimated fair value of the reporting unit.
-If the recorded value of goodwill exceeds its implied value, an impairment charge for goodwill is recorded for the excess.
-Impairment of radio broadcasting licenses is the condition that exists when the carrying amount of the radio broadcasting license exceeds its implied fair value, calculated as the discounted cash flow value of its projected income stream.
-If the recorded value of the radio broadcasting license exceeds its implied value, an impairment charge for the radio broadcasting license is recorded for the excess.
-The Company conducts its annual test for impairment during the fourth quarter of every year.
+Impairment of goodwill is the condition that exists when the carrying amount of goodwill exceeds its implied fair value, determined by deducting the estimated fair value of all tangible and identifiable intangible value, an impairment charge for goodwill is recorded for the excess.
+Impairment of fair value, calculated as the discounted cash flow value of its projected income stream.
+If the recorded value of the radio broadcasting license is implied fair value, an impairment charge for the radio broadcasting license exceeds its implied fair value, and the axist when the carrying amount of the radio broadcasting license exceeds its implied fair value, calculated as the discounted cash flow value of its projected income stream.
+If the recorded value of the radio broadcasting license exceeds its annual test for impairment charge for the radio broadcasting license exceeds its annual test for impairment during the fourth quarter of every year.
 The Company determined that the value of its goodwill and radio broadcasting licenses were impaired during 2006 in its Los Angeles and Louisville markets and, accordingly, an impairment charge of approximately \$63.3 million was recognized.
 See also Notes 1 and 6 - Organization and Summary of Significant Accounting Policies and Goodwill, Radio Broadcasting Licenses and Other Intangible Assets.